-Alliance for Global Water Adaptation; Colorado State University; Conservation International; Global Environmental Flows Network; International Union for Conservation of Nature; Itaipu Binacional; RTI International; Stockholm Environment Institute; Stockholm International Water Institute; Swedish Agency for Marine and Water Management; Swedish University of Agricultural Sciences; UNESCO – Institute for Water Education; Universidad Estadual do Oeste do Parana; University of Karlstad; University of Umeå and World Wide Fund for Nature
+Alliance for Global Water Adaptation; Colorado State University; Conservation International; Global Environmental Flows Network; International Union for Conservation of Nature; Itaipu Binacional; Stockholm Environment Institute; Stockholm International Water Institute; Swedish Agency for Marine and Water Management; Swedish University of Agricultural Sciences; UNESCO – Institute for Water Education; Universidad Estadual do Oeste do Parana; University of Karlstad; University of Umeå; World Wide Fund for Nature

 The promise of sustainable hydropower has proven elusive and controversial.
 How can we ground sustainability in resilient ecosystems and the natural flow regime while providing sufficient energy for dynamic, growing economies?
 Is it possible to include ecosystems as performance markers, or should we use "protective" regulatory approaches?
 Do we need different methodologies in developed relative to developing economies?
 What does sustainability mean in regions with limited eco-hydrological records?
 Emerging trends in environmental flows enable a broader view of nexus issues and long-term sustainability.